a-petrukhnov/mogilefs-node/README.md

 Thanks first auth Sean Hickey

-This projoct was modified from https://github.com/headzoo/node-mogile.git,
+This project was modified from https://github.com/headzoo/node-mogile.git,

 mogile - A MogileFS client for node.js
 ===========================================